IAMColumbia/Game-Design-Resources/Finding Resources.md

 ## Tips for Finding Quality Resources

 - One general tip in looking for any assets - whether it's 3D models, UI elements or audio - try to find an asset pack.
-Kenney (link below) is a wonderful resource for that.
+[Kenney](https://www.kenney.nl/assets) is a wonderful resource for that.
 You can also search for things like "modular" or "asset pack" when looking on game art sites or the asset store.
 This will help give you a coherent set of assets to work with, instead of stringing together a series of disparate parts.

-## Internal Resources

-TODO: can we get art/sound/etc. students to open source some of their work and contribute it to this collection?

 ## General Resources

-TODO: things like Unity asset store

 - [Itch.io Free Game Assets](https://itch.io/game-assets/free)
 - [Unity asset store](https://assetstore.unity.com/)